Information for Students

-- Be able to give an overview of the concept or idea behind your piece and the techniques you used to create it in one or two minutes.
+- Write an overview of the concept or idea behind your piece and the techniques you used to create it in the Artist Statement.

 On the Day of the Presentation

-- You may invite all friends and family to your presentation.
+- You may invite all friends and family to the Box folder link.
 You will impress them with your achievements, and they will in turn celebrate your success.

 If this page didn’t answer all of your questions, check out the Frequently Asked Questions page.